davidshiro/Splatnet3-cv/README.md

-# Splatnet3-img-stat-grab
+# Splatnet3-cv
- A project to take screenshots of Splatoon 3 Splatnet stats and convert them to CSV.
+ A project to take screenshots of Splatoon 3 Splatnet stats and convert them to Excel.

  Install requirements: `sudo pip3 install -r requirements.txt`